Adael Amador

-Adael Alexander Amador (born April 11, 2003) is a Dominican professional baseball shortstop for the Colorado Rockies of Major League Baseball (MLB).
+Adael Alexander Amador (ODD-eye-ell AH-muh-door, born April 11, 2003) is a Dominican professional baseball shortstop for the Colorado Rockies of Major League Baseball (MLB).

 Career

-Amador signed with the Colorado Rockies as an international free agent on July 2, 2019.
-He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Amador made his professional debut in 2021 with the rookie–level Arizona Complex League Rockies, hitting .299/.394/.445 with four home runs and 24 runs batted in (RBI) over 47 games.
-He spent the 2022 season with the Single–A Fresno Grizzlies, hitting .292/.415/.445 with 15 home runs, 57 RBI, and 26 stolen bases across 115 games.
+Amador signed with the Colorado Rockies as an international free agent on July 2, 2019, receiving a $1.5 million signing bonus His professional debut was delayed by the cancellation of the 2020 minor league season because of the COVID-19 pandemic.
+He debuted in 2021 with the rookie-level Arizona Complex League (ACL) Rockies, hitting .299/.394/.445 with four home runs and 24 runs batted in (RBI) over 47 games.
+He spent 2022 with the Single-A Fresno Grizzlies, hitting .292/.415/.445 with 15 home runs, 57 RBI, and 26 stolen bases across 115 games.

-Amador split the 2023 campaign between the ACL Rockies, High–A Spokane Indians, and Double–A Hartford Yard Goats.
+Amador split the 2023 campaign between the ACL Rockies, High-A Spokane Indians, and Double-A Hartford Yard Goats.
 In 69 appearances split between the three affiliates, he hit .287/.380/.495 with 12 home runs, 46 RBI, and 15 stolen bases.
-On November 14, 2023, the Rockies added Amador to their 40-man roster to protect him from the Rule 5 draft.
-He was optioned to Double–A Hartford to begin the 2024 season.
+On November 14, the Rockies added Amador to their 40-man roster to protect him from the Rule 5 draft.

-On June 8, 2024, Amador was called up to the major leagues for the first time.
-In 10 games for Colorado during his rookie campaign, Amador went 6-for-35 (.171) with one stolen base.
+Amador was optioned to Double-A Hartford to begin the 2024 season.
+On June 8, Amador was called up to the major leagues for the first time.
+He debuted the next day, hitting a single on the first pitch he saw and stealing a base against the St. Louis Cardinals.
+He was the third-youngest player in franchise history at the time of his MLB debut.
+In 10 games for Colorado during his first MLB season, Amador went 6-for-35 (.171) with one stolen base.
+He was placed on the injured list on June 21 with a tight left oblique muscle and was demoted to Double-A upon activation.

 Amador was optioned to the Triple-A Albuquerque Isotopes to begin the 2025 season.
-On April 26, 2025, Amador hit his first career home run off of Hunter Greene of the Cincinnati Reds.
+He returned to the Rockies on April 13, following an injury to Tyler Freeman.
+On April 26, Amador hit his first MLB home run off of Hunter Greene of the Cincinnati Reds.
+He finished his rookie season hitting no additional home runs, batting .177 with 7 doubles and 10 RBI in 41 games.
+He and teammate Kyle Farmer were both among the worst second basemen in the majors, according to FanGraphs' calculation of wins above replacement.

+Amador was optioned to Triple-A Albuquerque to begin the 2026 season.